mvidner/ctoolu/README.md

     V=`sed -n '/VERSION *= */s///;T;p' /etc/SuSE-release`
     sudo zypper ar http://download.opensuse.org/repositories/home:/Lazy_Kent/openSUSE_$V lazykent
     sudo zypper in rubygems rubygem-rake rubygem-ruby-dbus ruby-gtk2

+## Configuration

+Edit `ctoolu.yaml` in `/etc/xdg` (for system-wide installations) or `$HOME/.config` (for per-user installations) to have it watch the primary selection instead of the clipboard, or to switch from automatic to explicit activation via `ctoolu-activate`.

+The patterns to be matched, and actions offered via the pop-up menu are defined in YAML files under `/usr/share/ctoolu` (for system-wide installations) or `$HOME/.local/share/ctoolu` (for per-user installations).
+See the existing files for example syntax.

 ## License